ploomber/jupysql/doc/compose.md

 ## Example: record store data

-Let's use JupySQL to find the
+### Goal: Using Jupyter notebooks, create a query for an SQLite database table named 'Track' with Rock and Metal song information.
+Find and show the artists with the most Rock and Metal songs.
+Show your results in a bar chart.

-artists that have produced the largest number of Rock and Metal songs.
+#### Data download and initialization

-Let's load some data:
+Download the SQLite database file if it doesn't exist

 ```{code-cell} ipython3
 import urllib.request